Penn State Penn State: College of the Liberal Arts

 Lab Alumni

-Dr. Furer defended her dissertation (“Sex differences in dorsal striatal volume and interest in quitting smoking”) in May, 2020.
+Dr. Huang defended her dissertation (“Sex differences in dorsal striatal volume and interest in quitting smoking”) in May, 2020.
 Her project used voxel-based morphometry to examine associations between sex differences in brain structure and interest in discontinuing cigarette use among adults who smoked on a daily basis.
 Dr. Huang completed a predoctoral internship in clinical psychology at the Medical University of South Carolina.
-She is currently a postdoctoral research associate in Public Health at the University of Arizona.
+She is currently a Principal Research Analyst in the Idaho Department of Health and Welfare.

 Dr. Melinda Furer – Assistant Professor of Psychology at Penn State Altoona